 Brief history of correlation coefficients and their usage

-Much has been written on the history of correlation: Florence Nightingale David provided a concise summary of history of correlation up to 1938, including formulas and notes on various approximations and methods for detecting difference, and a proof of the distribution of r for any n and ρ; employed to produce statistical tables and a graphical visualisation of ‘chance of rejecting the hypothesis when true’ for different values of r and ρ (1)..
+Much has been written on the history of correlation: Florence Nightingale David provided a concise summary of history of correlation up to 1938, including formulas and notes on various approximations and methods for detecting difference, and a proof of the distribution of r for any n and ρ; employed to produce statistical tables and a graphical visualisation of ‘chance of rejecting the hypothesis when true’ for different values of r and ρ (1).
 More recently, other reviews (2, 3) have described the different approaches available to estimate correlation in different contexts.
 The following paragraphs provide a brief review with key formulae, setting the context for the usage of the term correlation in the current project.

 Pearson correlation coefficient (r)